ptrkhh/on-prem-training/SETUP-GUIDE.md

 2. Add users to docker and sudo groups
 3. Create home directories in /mnt/storage/homes/
 4. Create workspace directories in /mnt/storage/workspaces/
-5. Set up SSH key authentication
+5. Set up SSH key authentication (keys only, no passwords)
-6. Configure Google Authenticator for 2FA (optional)

 ### Manual User Setup (if needed)